Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Abstract

 \section{Abstract}

 External information borrowing is often considered in order to improve a clinical trial's efficiency.
 The Bayesian approach borrows such external information by specifying an informative prior distribution.
 A potential issue with this procedure is that external and current information may conflict, but such inconsistency may not be predictable a priori.
 Robust prior choices are typically proposed to limit extreme worsening of operating characteristics (OCs) in these situations.
-However, trade-offs are still present and in general no power gains are possible if strict control of type I error (TIE) rate is desired.
+However, trade-offs are still present and in general strict control of type I error (TIE) rate prevents any power gains.
 In this context, principled justifications for TIE rate inflation can be of interest.
-Here we investigate two-arm trials, with a focus on external/historical control information borrowing.
-We investigate frequentist OCs trade-offs and propose an interpretable approach for external information borrowing.
-The approach analytically links observed potential prior-data conflict with allowances for TIE rate inflation and power loss.
-The approach does not rely on a robust prior specification, but can instead be interpreted as an adaptive choice of Bayes test decision thresholds under the available informative prior.
+We investigate two-arm trials, with a focus on external/historical control information borrowing.
+We illustrate OCs trade-offs and propose an interpretable approach for external information borrowing.
+The approach analytically links observed prior-data conflict with allowances for TIE rate inflation and power loss.
+The approach does not rely on a robust prior specification, but can instead be interpreted as an adaptive choice of Bayes - or, equivalently, frequentist - test decision thresholds under the available informative prior.
+In addition, it can be used to evaluate any dynamic borrowing approach from a frequentist testing standpoint, and to guarantee robustness with respect to misspecification of the data generating process (i.e., design prior) in Bayesian evaluations.
 A development for both Normal and binomial outcomes is provided.